Pedro-Ribas-Moreira/odin-sign-up-form/README.md

 ## About The Project

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->
-<p>This project consists of an assessment for the Odin Project, to understand the power and to practice the use of preprocessor like SASS.
+<p>This project consists of an assessment for the Odin Project.
+The goal is to practice more advanced css, using the the power preprocessor like SASS.
 <br>
 In this project, Javascript was used to create the form validation, all the styling and animation was created with CSS.